5th > November > 2012 Archive

 In January 2011, Apple rejected Sony’s Reader app for iDevices.
 Sony today revealed the software is back on the cards.

 Firefox maker Mozilla will cough up $1.5m after it came under scrutiny for insisting it shouldn't pay tax on the vast revenue it gets from Google.
+The non-profit organisation had argued that the search engine's contributions are royalties and therefore non-taxable.

 Thanks to projects like OpenStack and the mighty operation that is Amazon’s EC2, open source and Linux are quickly becoming the building blocks of “cloud” computing.